Huzderu/poppet-rp-framework/README.md

 - **Anti-stagnation:** Built-in checks for plot progression and user engagement
 - **Comprehensive coverage:** Addresses technical writing, psychology, world-building, and pacing

-Tested primarily with Google Gemini but designed to work with any instruction-following LLM.
+Tested primarily with Google Gemini but designed to work with any thinking instruction-following LLM.